-Since the date of the EMC merger transaction, the board of directors authorized several programs to repurchase shares of our Class V Common Stock.
-Of the \$2.1 billion total authorized, \$676 million remains as of May 4, 2018, all of which is attributable to the DHI Group Repurchase Program, which our board of directors suspended on December 13, 2016 until such time as the board of directors authorizes the reinstatement of that program.
+Since the date of the EMC merger transaction, our board of directors has authorized several programs to repurchase shares of our Class V Common Stock.
+Of the \$2.1 billion total authorized, \$676 million remained as of November 2, 2018, all of which is attributable to the DHI Group Repurchase Program, which the board of directors suspended on December 13, 2016 until such time as it authorizes the reinstatement of that program.

-During the first quarter of Fiscal 2019, we did not repurchase any shares of Class V Common Stock.
-During the first quarter of Fiscal 2018, we repurchased 5.5 million shares for an aggregate purchase price of \$359 million.
-The repurchase of these shares was funded by proceeds received by the Class V Group from the sale by a subsidiary of the Company of shares of Class A common stock of VMware, Inc. owned by such subsidiary, as discussed below.
+During the first nine months of Fiscal 2019, we did not repurchase any shares of Class V Common Stock.
+During the first nine months of Fiscal 2018, we repurchased 9.7 million shares of Class V Common Stock for an aggregate purchase price of \$682 million.
+The repurchase of these shares was funded by proceeds received by the Class V Group from the sale by our subsidiary of shares of Class A common stock of VMware, Inc. owned by such subsidiary, as discussed below.